tusharf5/tusharsharma.dev/content/posts/2019-05-12/index.md

   - git
   - git workflow
   - rebase
-excerpt: 'The better you know your tools, the more productive you become'
+excerpt: 'The better you know your tools, the more productive you become.'
 ---

 ![Advanced Git](./hero.jpg)